 Crédit: J. Dejonghe - C. Gouvret

-3D CAO top view of the SPEED testbed.
-Color code: telescope simulator and common path (orange), visible path (brown) and near-infrared path (red).
-Acronyms: TTM - tip/tilt mirror, OAP - off-axis parabola, ASM - active segmented mirror, DM - deformable mirror, FM - flat mirror, DIC - dichroic, L - lens, SCC-PS - self-coherent camera-phasing sensor, FPM - focal plan (mask), PIAA-M1 & PIAA-M2 - phase induced amplitude apodization mirror 1 & 2, LS - Lyot stop, APOGEE - visible camera, RASOIR - near-infrared camera.
+3D CAO view of the SPEED test-bed placed on a 1.5 x 2.4 m table with protection panels forming a nearly closed box.
+Color code: telescope simulator and common path (orange), visible path (blue) and near-infrared path (red).
+Acronyms: TTM - tip/tilt mirror, OAP - off-axis parabola, ASM - active segmented mirror, DM - deformable mirror, FM - flat mirror, DIC - dichroic, L - lens, SCC-PS - self- coherent camera-phasing sensor, FPM - focal plan (mask), PIAA-M1 & PIAA-M2 - phase induced amplitude apodization mirror 1 & 2, LS - Lyot stop, APOGEE - visible camera, NIT - near-infrared camera, Basler - pupil camera (Vis. and NiR), FF - flip flop mirror, FW - filter wheel.

 Simulated pupil of the SPEED telescope simulator exhibiting 30% central obscuration, 6 spiders and 163 segments.

 Simulated NiR PSF image.
-Blue circle defines the wavefront shaping DMs cut-off frequency.
-Red circle defines the field of view (FoV) targetted by the project and restricted to small angular separations.
+The Blue circle defines the wavefront shaping DMs cut-off frequency.
+The red circle defines the field of view (FoV) targetted by the project and is restricted to small angular separations.
 Green circles localized the first diffractive signatures from the primary mirror segmentation.